Entangled multi-component 4D quantum Hall states from photonic crystal defects

+Another interesting aspect of our 4D nodal system, as compared to its 3D counterparts, is that topological boundary states can be pumped without merging into the bulk.
+Unlike ``Drumhead" surface states of 3D systems which do not extend throughout the whole brillouin zone (BZ), our surface states are only bounded by ``slices" of the nodal boundary projection, and can remain separated from the bulk across the whole synthetic parameter period~\cite{kraus2013four,Zilberberg2018}.
+This is shown in Fig.\ref{pgcomsol}(d) with open boundaries in $y$ (See SOM~\cite{SOM} for more slices).

-With current advances in fabrication technology, our proposed entangled modes can be experimentally observed relatively simply.
+\textit{Experimental prospects --} With current advances in fabrication technology \cite{PhysRevA.92.023849,hsieh2015photon,wagner2016two}, our proposed entangled modes can be experimentally observed relatively simply.
 We propose a 2D PC (Fig.~\ref{fig:sdefect}b) consisting of a background lattice of rods of radius $0.2a$ and dielectric constant $8$, with $a$ in the decimeter range.
 Every third rod is replaced by an otherwise identical defect rod of radius determined by Eq.~\ref{eq4}.
-The topological signatures of the entangled modes can be measured through the spectral flow of the edge modes when synthetic dimension parameters $k_z,k_w$ are varied over a period.
+The spectral flow of the edge modes can be measured when synthetic dimension parameters $k_z,k_w$ are varied over a period.
 This edge mode exists in the bulk gap, and will appear as a distinct peak in the microwave transmission spectrum~\cite{Maser1,Maser2,Maser3} when the wavelength is tuned within the bulk gap.
-With our entangled 4D QH mode, a resonant peak is for instance expected at z-wavelength $0.2833 m$, i.e. when $k_z=-1.37$ and $k_w=0$ (Fig. \ref{fig:4}).
+With our entangled 4D QH mode, a resonant peak is for instance expected at the wavelength $0.2833 m$, i.e. when $k_z=-1.37$ and $k_w=0$ (Fig. \ref{fig:sdefect}).
+Alternatively, the edge mode can also be probed via photonic topological boundary pumping with paraxial (out of plane) light~\cite{Zilberberg2018}.

+\textit{Conclusions --} We have proposed a very versatile and realistic way of realizing analogs of generic multi-component gapped QH and gapless nodal topological states through spatially modulated 2D photonic lattices.
+Modes around the defect rods are governed by Hofstadter Hamiltonians, and consequently behave like QH wavefunctions.
+With quasi-periodic modulations coupling the two directions, we obtain hitherto unreported entangled 4D QH modes and nodal lines/points protected by nonsymmorphic symmetry.
+Such is the versatility of our PC platform that by simply modulating the rod size/shapes, existing PC experiments on "designer" disorder, non-Hermitian~\cite{liang2017}, high-order~\cite{Rechtsman}, interacting~\cite{michael2006} and optomechanical~\cite{peano2015topological} topological/non-topological effects can be naturally generalized to higher dimensions.
+Applications include one-way optical fibers, with topologically protected chirality in the space of in/out-of plane modes.

-\textit{Acknowledgements--} Xiao Zhang is supported by the National Natural Science Foundation of China (No.11404413), the Natural Science Foundation of Guangdong Province (No.2015A030313188) and the Guangdong Science and Technology Innovation Youth Talent Program (Grant No.2016TQ03X688).
+\textit{Acknowledgements--} C.H.L. thanks Oded Zilberberg, Mu Sen and Jiangbin Gong for discussions.
+X.Z. is supported by the National Natural Science Foundation of China (Grant No. 11874431), the National Key R \& D Program of China (Grant No. 2018YFA0306800) and the Guangdong Science and Technology Innovation Youth Talent Program (Grant No. 2016TQ03X688).
 Bochen Guan is supported by a scholarship from the Oversea Study Program of Guangzhou Elite Project.